Lavie Tidhar

 Lavie Tidhar (לביא תדהר; born 16 November 1976) is an Israeli-born writer, working across multiple genres.
 He has lived in the United Kingdom and South Africa for long periods of time, as well as Laos and Vanuatu.
-As of 2013, Tidhar lives in London.
-His novel Osama won the 2012 World Fantasy Award for Best Novel, beating Stephen King's 11/22/63 and George R. R. Martin's A Dance with Dragons.
+As of 2013, Tidhar has lived in London.
+His novel Osama won the 2012 World Fantasy Award—Novel, beating Stephen King's 11/22/63 and George R. R. Martin's A Dance with Dragons.
 His novel A Man Lies Dreaming won the £5000 Jerwood Fiction Uncovered Prize, for Best British Fiction, in 2015.
 He won the John W. Campbell Memorial Award for Best Science Fiction Novel in 2017, for Central Station.

-As of October 2019 Tidhar is a columnist for The Washington Post.
+From October 2019 to August 2022, Tidhar, along with Silvia Moreno-Garcia, was the science fiction and fantasy columnist for The Washington Post.
+Since 2023 he has been writing short animated films for director Nir Yaniv under their shared label, Positronish.